-During the year ended January 31, 2016, the Company received \$5,180,145 from the issue of flow-through shares and recognized a deferred premium on flow-through shares of \$693,810.
-TerraX has incurred and renounced expenditures of \$3,976,515 as of April 30, 2016.
+During the year ended January 31, 2016, the Company received \$5,180,145 from the issue of flow-through shares and has incurred and renounced expenditures of \$2,281,637.
 These expenditures will not be available to the Company for future deduction from taxable income.

 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.
-As at April 30, 2016, the Company is committed to renounce and expend a further \$1,203,630 of the flow-through share proceeds from the flow-through shares issued during calendar 2015 prior to December 31, 2016.
+As at January 31, 2016, the Company is committed to renounce and expend a further \$2,898,508 of the flow-through share proceeds from flow-through shares issued during the current year.